The Face Is Familiar: "Three of a Kind" Bonus Game

-In the bonus game, one partner was asked to find the eyes of a given celebrity, and three strips containing of eyes were shown very briefly, one at a time.
+In the bonus game, one partner was asked to find the eyes of a given celebrity, and three strips containing eyes were shown very briefly, one at a time.
 If the player could choose the correct eyes, they added $50 to the contestant's winnings.

 This was repeated for three mouths and noses, with the partners alternating.
 The second correct answer added another $50, and the third correct answer earned another $250 for a total of $500.

 Changes

 By June 25, the format had changed so that the teams would alternate picking numbers from 1 to 7 to reveal a strip of a celebrity's scrambled face for their opponents until either the entire picture was revealed or one team correctly guessed the face.
 If the entire picture was revealed, the teams would then begin switching two strips of the face around to try to figure out who was in the picture.
 Each correct answer was worth $100, and two games won the match.

 The bonus round was also changed so that the team could always see either the eyes, nose, or mouth and had to guess which celebrity that body part belonged to.
 However, there was now a 60-second time limit. $50 was awarded for each correct guess, with $500 awarded if all four were correctly guessed.
 If a celebrity was not guessed within 10 seconds of the body part being shown, the full face was revealed, and play continued with another body part.
+Both teams competed for the entire show.